dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/nerddinner/use-viewdata-and-implement-viewmodel-classes.md

 [!code-csharp[Main](use-viewdata-and-implement-viewmodel-classes/samples/sample10.cs)]

-And now both our Edit and Create screens support drop-downlists for picking the country/region.
+And now both our Edit and Create screens support drop-downlists for picking the country or region.

 ### Custom-shaped ViewModel classes